junh1024/junh1024-Documents/Audio/Izotope Products Guide.md

+# Izotope Products Guide

+## Neutron Balance Assistant - AI powered mixing

+So, Resolve 20 Beta was announced recently.
+One of the features was AI-powered mixing.
+It seems to be focused on a movie mixing context, but I remember iZotope Neutron had this a few years ago for music.
+One use-case is mixing raw multitracks.
+[A review by musicradar](https://www.musicradar.com/music-tech/can-ai-mix-better-than-a-real-mix-engineer-we-put-izotopes-ai-powered-neutron-5-to-the-test-to-find-out) says it's no match for a well-trained human, but it can serve as a good starting point.

+I tried version 5, I couldn't get Neutron 5 working with Relay 2, it uses about 2ce the RAM as V4, and there were no new features announced for balance assistant, so no reason to use it.

+Neutron 4 is much better since it works with Relay 2, the lowest RAM plugin, and also the individual plugins use less RAM.
+When using the Balance Assistant, you need to pick a Focus Track, and the algorithm will boost this group.
+On about 60 individual tracks, it does an okay job.
+I compressed almost 60 tracks into 8 stems with Relay for the Neutron Balance Assistant, but the results were worse than each track individually since I did too much combining, and Neutron detected the keys as bass.

+You can also use the individual track assistant on individual tracks, but if you put Neutron on every track, you would certainly run out of RAM.
+You can certainly use Neutron for individual track EQ suggestions, but it's also useful for other things such as compression and adjustments.

-# Ozone Mastering Suite - Summary of Versions
+## Ozone Mastering Suite - Summary of Versions

-previously called **Ode to Ozone**

-## Introduction
+### Introduction
 Isotope Ozone is a well-known software plugin for mastering audio.
-This document will overview versions and features for a informational, but not necessarily mixing context.
+This section (previously called *Ode to Ozone*) will overview versions and features for a informational, but not necessarily mixing context.
 Although I've used Ozone for mixing, izotope would rather you use Alloy 2, but that has been discontinued as of 2017 in favor of Neutron and Nectar for vocals.

-## History
+### History

-### Early versions
+#### Early versions

 Version 1 released in 2001 and was offered in DX and winamp formats.
 Version 2 was offered in VST format for more DAWs and offered presets.
 Version 3 had more modules like stereo imaging, maximizer.
 Summary of versions 1-3 is provided from [splice](https://splice.com/blog/the-evolution-of-izotope-ozone/).